Holland & Holland: History

 In the 1990s, Holland & Holland started a major expansion programme.
-The company has gunrooms in Dallas and Moscow.
+The company has a gunroom in Dallas and formerly had additional locations.
 Its gun room in New York City closed in 2017.
+Its Moscow gun room closed at some point prior to 2024.
 The company's London flagship store on Bruton Street has been completely renovated and expanded.

 In February 2021, Holland & Holland was acquired by the Beretta Holding group from its previous owner, Chanel.